particle-iot/app-notes/AN007-Tower-Info/README.md

 The Electron and E Series don't support BLE to connect to the mobile device or laptop and cannot be used.
 However, since the cellular modems are often the same, you can use a Boron to search for towers and the towers should be the same for an Electron or E Series device.

 You'll need to flash the firmware to your Boron.
-You can use the pre-built binary:
+You can download the [prebuilt binary](https://github.com/particle-iot/app-notes/blob/master/AN007-Tower-Info/firmware/firmware.bin) and flash it by USB.

 ```
 cd firmware